Hysteroscopy

 Excluded from the package price:

-• Companion beds and catering for relatives / visitors.
+• companion beds and catering for relatives and visitors

 If additional night’s stay, diagnostics, or other services are requested from your consultant you will not be charged in addition for these as these are included within the fixed price package.